Skip to content

 • • Paver patio = Usually no permit

-• • Permit fee (if needed): $300–$1,500
+• • Permit fee (if needed): $300 to $1,500

-*Ground-level detached concrete patios typically don't need permits, but it's always best to check with your local city.
+*Ground level detached concrete patios typically don't need permits, but it's always best to check with your local city.
 As a licensed contractor (Lic #1066117), we verify all requirements upfront and handle permitting for you.
-Check our Permit Checker for city-specific rules.
+Check our Permit Checker for city specific rules.

 Why Decks & Patios Thrive in Southern California

 Ventura County's climate is ideal for outdoor living.
-Unlike colder regions, you can use your deck or patio year-round:
+Unlike colder regions, you can use your deck or patio year round:

-Mild winters (50s–60s°F) mean entertaining and outdoor dinners nearly every month.
-No freeze-thaw damage like in colder states.
+Mild winters (50s, 60s°F) mean entertaining and outdoor dinners nearly every month.
+No freeze thaw damage like in colder states.

-No Freeze-Thaw Concerns
+No Freeze Thaw Concerns

 Concrete won't crack from ice expansion.
 Wood doesn't experience winter swelling.
 Decks last longer with less environmental stress.

-Fire-Resistant Material Options
+Fire Resistant Material Options

-Wildland-Urban Interface (WUI) zones near Simi Valley benefit from fire-rated composite and metal materials.
-We can specify fire-resistant options.
+Wildland Urban Interface (WUI) zones near Simi Valley benefit from fire rated composite and metal materials.
+We can specify fire resistant options.

 Increased Home Value